Program Modification or Suspension due to Health or Safety Concerns

-Though uncommon, it is possible that a specific program, activities in a specific location (city, region, or country), or all activities abroad would need to be modified or suspended by the University due to a health or safety concern if a new Travel Warning is issued for a location, if the ISOS travel risk rating for a location changes to High or Extreme, or if conditions presented in the program’s initial institutional review for approval change materially.
+Though uncommon, it is possible that a specific program, activities in a specific location (city, region, or country), or all activities abroad would need to be modified or suspended by the University due to a health or safety concern if a new Travel Warning is issued for a location; if a program currently operating with permission in a country with a Travel Warning where the health or safety conditions presented in a Travel Permission Request change materially; or if conditions presented in the program’s initial institutional review for approval change materially.

 Two outcomes are possible for students currently abroad.

-- In circumstances where students are perceived to be in imminent danger and the window of opportunity for action is short, the Associate Director for International Safety and Security (ADISS) and/or the Director of the Study Abroad Office have the authority to suspend the affected program(s) immediately and initiate evacuation proceedings.
-If time permits, they may consult (though it is not required) with the Associate Provost for Undergraduate Education, the Director of Risk Management, the director of the relevant administrative unit overseeing the program - such as International Program Development, the Buffet Center for International and Comparative Studies, or The Global Engagement Studies Institute (if applicable) - the program leader(s)/resident director, and/or other appropriate individuals, as available, to determine an appropriate course of action.
+- In circumstances where students are perceived to be in imminent danger and the window of opportunity for action is short, the Director of the Office of Global Safety and Security (DOGSS) and/or the Director of the Study Abroad Office have the authority to suspend the affected program(s) immediately and initiate evacuation proceedings.
+If time permits, they may consult (though it is not required) with the Associate Provost for Undergraduate Education, the Vice President for Risk Management and Environmental Health & Safety, the director of the relevant administrative unit overseeing the program - such as International Program Development or Global Engagement Studies Institute (if applicable) - the program leader(s)/resident director, and/or other appropriate individuals, as available, to determine an appropriate course of action.

-Students who are already participating in their program abroad when a Travel Warning or a change in the ISOS Travel Risk rating to High or Extreme is issued must comply with any evacuation ordered by Northwestern.
+Students who are already participating in their program abroad when a Travel Warning is issued must comply with any evacuation ordered by Northwestern.
 Students who refuse to evacuate will lose their student status (impacting their financial aid), evacuation insurance coverage, and health insurance coverage (if provided by Northwestern).

-Northwestern University requires study abroad participants to enroll in security/natural disaster/political unrest evacuation coverage through HTH Worldwide/Drum Cussac.
+Northwestern requires study abroad participants to enroll in security/natural disaster/political unrest evacuation coverage through HTH Worldwide/Drum Cussac (see exemptions at HTH Health Insurance).
 Only HTH Worldwide/Drum Cussac can determine whether or not an evacuation will be "covered" under the policy.
 A covered evacuation will be coordinated by HTH Worldwide/Drum Cussac for a stated time frame.
 Students who refuse to avail themselves of evacuation services through HTH Worldwide/Drum Cussac during the stated time frame cannot request evacuation services at a later date.